ZeroPvlse/header-hunter/README.md

 -   Send requests with custom body data
 -   View full response: status, headers, body, and timeline
 -   Keyboard shortcuts for speed
--   Runs locally—no data leaves your machine
+-   Runs locally.
+No data leaves your machine

 ---